AxdeKlerk/Praise-The-Loud/Debugging.md

   -  **Bug:** The delete confirmation popup stopped appearing when I clicked the “Delete Profile” button.
 This happened after I moved my static files to a global directory.
 There were no errors in the **Django* server output, so I initially assumed the problem was with the *JavaScript* logic itself.

--  **Fix:** I reviewed my base.*html* template and found that I hadn’t updated the path to the *JS* file after moving it.
+-  **Fix:** I reviewed my base.*HTML* template and found that I hadn’t updated the path to the *JS* file after moving it.
 I had been using a hardcoded path like */static/js/script.js*, but *Django* wasn’t recognizing it.
 I replaced it with the correct *{% static %}* tag:

 		<script  src="{% static 'js/script.js' %}"></script>